Warren Buffett believes that, over a ten-year period (or longer), the S&P 500 Index will perform better than most professional actively traded funds.

 In other words, he’s a pretty smart guy who has shown consistent success in building wealth – both for himself and others.
 One of the most interesting facts about him is he’s all about simplicity.
 He’s not an active stock trader and he avoids complexity whenever possible.

-Which leads us into the million-dollar bet…
+This leads us to the million-dollar bet…

 The million-dollar bet details